RESEARCH AND EVIDENCE

 Research & Evidence

-Trauma Pain Support Ltd is an evidence-led practice.
+Trauma Pain Support is an evidence-led practice.
 The TPS framework is informed by published research, academic review, and clinically recognised guidance relevant to long-term rehabilitation following road traffic accidents.
 This page brings together current publications, conference activity, and supporting evidence connected to the TPS approach.

 01